 Candle wax can be used to cheaply fix a damaged bearing edge.
 Rub some soft (warm) wax on the damaged area.
 Don’t overdo it, and don’t cover the whole bearing edge – keep it focused only on the small damaged area (otherwise the wax can give a strange tacky sound).
 If this doesn’t work, you probably need to have the bearing edge re-cut by a professional.

-Want more info on tuning and drum sound?
+Want more free info on tuning and drum sound?